 Most businesses treat "AI search" as one channel.
 ChatGPT, Gemini, and Perplexity actually pull data from different sources, weight different signals, and cite different types of content.

 Your visibility strategy for ChatGPT might do nothing for Gemini.
-The directory that gets you recommended on Perplexity might be invisible to ChatGPT entirely.
+The directory that gets you recommended on Perplexity might not matter for ChatGPT at all.

 Yext published the largest AI citation study to date in October 2025: 6.8 million citations across 1.6 million AI-generated responses.
 The data breaks down exactly where each engine gets its information, and the differences are bigger than most people expect.